-The NCBTMB has announced that as of 11/1/2014, it will no longer administer an entry level licensing exam.
+The NCBTMB has announced that as of 11/1/2014, it will no longer administer an entry-level licensing exam.
 This means the MBLEx will be the only licensing exam available in most states.
+Please refer to the below link for more information on taking the MBLEx.

 Bonus: How to Avoid the #1 MBLEx Study Mistake – Free Lesson and Practice Quiz

 One of the final hurdles, or steps, between you and your massage career is the massage licensing exam.
-There are two entry-level massage licensing exams for most people to choose from.
+There was two entry-level massage licensing exams for most people to choose from.

 The MBLEx – Given by the FSMTB